Rafael Manzano Prize for New Traditional Architecture

 Who is it organized by?

-It is organised by INTBAU (the International Network for Traditional Building, Architecture & Urbanism), with the collaboration of the Fundación Ekaba, the Fundação Serra Henriques, the Real Academia de Bellas Artes de San Fernando and Hispania Nostra Association, and with the high patronage of His Excellency the President of the Portuguese Republic.
+It is organised by the Traditional Building Cultures Foundation, with the collaboration of INTBAU Spain, INTBAU Portugal, Kalam, the Fundação Serra Henriques, the Real Academia de Bellas Artes de San Fernando and the Ordem dos Arquitetos, and with the high patronage of His Excellency the President of the Portuguese Republic.
+All that thanks to Richard H. Driehaus.

 Who is it addressed to?